VirtoCommerce/vc-build/docs/CLI-tools/package-management.md

 If no args are specified, the platform and all modules in the specified location will be updated.

 This command also updates the installed dependency versions in the `vc-package.json` file.
+Since the version 3.15.0 this target updates to stable bundles by default.
+If you want to update to the latest available versions you can add -Edge parameter.
+You can specify the bundle to update your environment to specific versions using -v <bundle name> parameter.

 ### Examples:
 ```console